CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 Delete local files is explicit and confirmation-gated.
-The runtime lock refuses deletion while inference is active, unloads an idle resident model, and removes only that public repository's active, candidate/staging, rollback, and metadata paths.
-Transient cache data lives below the canonical cache root and is not part of persistent model installation.
+The runtime lock refuses deletion while inference is active, unloads an idle resident model, and removes that public repository's active, candidate/staging, rollback, and metadata paths.
+Deletion may also remove that revision's Transformers dynamic-module cache entry from the shared transient cache.
+This cache is outside persistent model installation; cache cleanup does not remove other model snapshots or custom XREPORT checkpoints.
 The response reports bytes reclaimed.
-The JSON catalogue and all custom XREPORT checkpoints remain untouched, so the same public card returns to `not_downloaded` and can be downloaded again.
+The JSON catalogue and all custom checkpoints remain untouched, so the same public card returns to `not_downloaded` and can be downloaded again.
+S31 verified this lifecycle for the pinned CXRMate Multi revision, including reloading the untouched canonical snapshot after its transient module cache entry was removed.

 ## Gated MedGemma access